telerik/kendo-ui-core/docs/controls/diagrams-and-maps/map/how-to/set-height-in-mobile-application.md

 # Set 100% Height in Mobile Applications

-The example below demonstrates how to use the Kendo UI Map widget in Kendo UI Mobile View and set the height for the Map to 100%.
+The following example demonstrates how to use the Map widget in a Kendo UI Mobile View and set the height for the Map to 100%.

 ###### Example